widdix/aws-s3-virusscan/README.md

 and upload that file to your S3 bucket.

-## TODO
+## Known issues / limitations

+* It was [reported](https://github.com/widdix/aws-s3-virusscan/issues/12) that the solution does not run on a t2.micro or smaller.
+Use at least a t2.small instance.
-* Support versioned S3 buckets
+* Versioned buckets are not supported
-* An initial scan may also be useful.
+* An initial scan may also be useful but is not performed at the moment.
 This could be implemented with a Lambda function that pushes every key to SQS.